-To get the ball rolling again, I’ll start off with something short.
-It’s a poem I was made to revisit in a surprising “this-is-the-Lord” sort of way recently.
-It doesn’t rhyme and needs tweaking but hopefully the progression comes through.
-Henna, or Camphire, is a plant metaphor I wrote about a few years back, one that grew in a desert oasis (the same one David fled unto for protection from Saul).
-Today Henna has an even fresher meaning now; the Lord Jesus becoming even more so, “a cluster of henna-flowers In the vineyards of En-gedi,” Song 2:14!
+This is a poem I was made to recently revisit in a surprising “this-is-the-Lord” sort of way.
+It doesn’t rhyme, but hopefully the progression comes through.
+Henna, or Camphire, is a plant metaphor I wrote about a few years back, one that grows in a desert oasis (David fled to one for protection from Saul).
+Right now, “henna” has an even fresher meaning to me.
+Jesus is my “cluster of henna-flowers in the vineyards of En-gedi,” Song 2:14.

 Journey of Tears